magicblock-labs/Solana.Unity-SDK/src/pages/docs/configuration.md

 title: Configurations
 description: Learn how to configure your preferred wallet
 ---

-The in-game wallet is the current default option, with support for Web3auth signup/login.
-We are adding support for more configurations.
-SMS support is in the pipeline and will be added soon.
+Learn how to configure your preferred wallet

+The SDK supports a veriety of wallets, including
+* In-game wallet
+* In-game wallet with Web3auth authentication
+* Phantom and SMS (upcoming).

 Interface
 IWalletBase defines the common interface